Emma-Lee

-Emily Margo Doty, known professionally as Emma-Lee, is a Canadian pop singer, songwriter and photographer from Toronto, Ontario.
+Emma-Lee, is a Canadian pop singer, songwriter and photographer from Toronto, Ontario.
 She is considered a mezzo-soprano and is a self-taught vocalist.
 She has written hit songs for other artists in both the pop and country genres.

 Early life

 Emma-Lee was born in Toronto and raised in Markham, Ontario.
 She started playing guitar at age 14 and credits her father for teaching her.
 She soon began writing her own songs.